paul-data-science/CS6771J1/README.md

-# Continual Learning with GEM and MNIST
+# Continual Learning using GEM on MNIST
 *GEM (Gradient Episodic Memory)*
 ## **How to run the Notebook using Google Colab**